LEO-MINI: An Efficient Multimodal Large Language Model using Conditional Token Reduction and Mixture of Multi-Modal Experts: Experiments

-\textbf{Will more training data help on summarizing the visual information?} To understand the impact of the amount of training data on the performance, we conduct the experiment with EAGLE-1.8M SFT data~\cite{shi2024eagle} for stage 3 in \cref{tab: ablations} with 64 tokens.
-The results show that the performance is improved on most of the benchmarks, \ie, SeedBench$^{\textit{I}}$, SQA, MMU, POPE, AI2D, TextVQA, ChartQA, and OCRBench.
+\textbf{Will more training data help on summarizing the visual information?} To understand the impact of the amount of training data on the performance, we conduct the experiment with EAGLE-1.8M SFT data~\cite{shi2024eagle} in \Cref{tab: ablations} with 64 tokens.
+The results show that the performance is improved on most of the benchmarks, i.e., SeedBench$^{\textit{I}}$, SQA, MMU, POPE, AI2D, TextVQA, ChartQA, and OCRBench.
 For example, the performance on SeedBench$^{\textit{Image}}$ is improved from 75.8 to 76.6, and the performance on SQA is improved from 84.5 to 85.9.
-This indicates that more training data can help the model to better summarize the visual information and improve the performance on various tasks.
+This indicates that more training data leads to better performance.

-\textbf{How does \CMOE-LLM switch between different LORA experts?} To understand how our \CMOE-LLM switches between different LoRA experts, we visualize the expert choice in \cref{fig: ablation: expert choice} (full results are presented in the Appendix due to space constraints) with GQA (general), TextVQA (OCR), and SQA (Knowledge).
+\textbf{How does \CMOE-LLM switch between different LORA experts?} We visualize the expert choice in \cref{fig: ablation: expert choice} with GQA (General), TextVQA (OCR), and SQA (Knowledge).
 We observe that the model effectively switches between different LoRA experts based on the input data.
-For example, in the TextVQA and SQA tasks, the model mainly activates expert 2 at layer 0, while for GQA, the model evenly activates three experts.
-When it comes to the middle layer, such as layer 29, the model evenly activates experts 0 and 1 for TextVQA and GQA, while for SQA, the model mainly activates expert 1, respectively.
+For example, in the SQA task, the model mainly activates expert 2 at layer 0, while for TextVQA and GQA, the model evenly activates three experts.
+When it comes to the final layer, such as layer 29, the model evenly activates experts 0 and 1 for TextVQA and GQA, while for SQA, the model mainly activates expert 1, respectively.
 This indicates that \CMOE-LLM effectively utilizes the multi-modal input instructions to switch between different experts.
+We also compare the expert choice between \textbf{\ours and the vanilla MoE}.
+Results are presented in \Cref{sec: ablation: appendix}.